This study looks at the relationship between macronutrient intake and specific health outcomes.

 However, no positive associations were observed between carbohydrate intake and four outcomes:

 Total fat intake was also divided into quintiles, and the researchers found a statistically significant inverse association between fat intake and total mortality.
 In other words, the higher the fat intake, the lower the risk of death at any time.

-In Asian and non-Asian regions, higher consumption of monounsaturated fatty acids was inversely associated with total mortality, while higher consumption of polyunsaturated fatty acids was inversely associated with total mortality only in Asian regions.
+In Asian and non-Asian regions, higher consumption of monounsaturated fatty acids was inversely associated with total mortality.
+In comparison, higher consumption of polyunsaturated fatty acids was inversely related to total mortality only in Asian regions.

 Those fat intake associations were all significant.

 The authors also evaluated the effect of replacing carbohydrates with certain kinds of fats.